- How many openings will you have in each grade?

 Testing is one component of the admissions process.
 The Wesley School also places value on past school performance, indicated through report cards and teacher recommendations provided from a student's current school.
 Time spent with both the applicant students and their parents helps round out the information we use to determine whether or not our school will be a good match for each child.
 We look for students with a variety of backgrounds, who will contribute to the school community in many ways and who can keep up with our academic curriculum.

 Yes, Wesley's executive chefs are committed to providing menus with kid appeal while using the healthy ingredients you would expect.
 The hot lunch program features organic ingredients whenever possible, is prepared fresh on our campus, and includes one to two entrée choices, side dishes, water, and full salad bar daily.
 We continue to promote a "green" approach wherever possible.
-We have eliminated the use of paper plates, plasticware, and bottled water by using dishes and silverware and washing dishes.
 Offered Monday through Friday, the hot lunch program is a great time saver for parents, while providing healthy and delicious meals for our children.

 School starts every morning at 8:15am for all grades.
 Lower school students are dismissed at 3:00pm and middle school students at 3:15pm.
-One Friday per month, students have early dismissal so that the entire faculty and staff can meet together to work collaboratively on curriculum and other school wide initiatives.
-Daycare is still available on early dismissal days until 6:00pm.
+Typically one Tuesday per month, students have early dismissal so that the entire faculty and staff can meet together to work collaboratively on curriculum and other school-wide initiatives.
+LEAP is still available on early dismissal days until 6:00pm.